From vast open expanses of wasteland to ancient forests, Claire Gillo reveals why landscape photographers should take a trip to photograph Dartmoor

 When to go

 Dartmoor can be photographed 24/7, 365 days of the year!
-Each season has different things to offer, so you can see snow-capped tors in the winter and blooming bluebells and idyllic hawthorn trees in
+Each season has different things to offer, so you can see snow-capped tors in the winter and blooming bluebells and idyllic hawthorn trees in the summer.

 Food and lodging

 There are plenty of local pubs, restaurants, and cafes dotted around Dartmoor.
 For a traditional cream tea to satisfy the stomach take a trip to Badgers Holt and enjoy its beautiful garden setting at Dartmeet.

 It is possible to wild camp at Dartmoor for one or two nights if your location is well away from any roads or settlements and you abide by the no-impact rule.
 However, camping isn’t for everyone, and if comfort is what you’re after then Prince Hall Hotel is worth a look, or for those on a budget there’s the YHA Dartmoor in the heart of the landscape.
 For more information on food and lodging, refer to www.visitdartmoor.co.uk.